What’s in this article

 1. Act in the best interest of the company

 A company director must exercise their power in the best interest and good faith of the company.
 This means that the director must always exercise decisions whilst considering the long-term effects it may have on the company.
-He/she must ensure the interests and relationships of the company stakeholders are well maintained., and that the company does not violate the Companies Act, the company’s constitution, or any legal or official regulations.
+They must ensure the interests and relationships of the company stakeholders are well maintained., and that the company does not violate the Companies Act, the company’s constitution, or any legal or official regulations.

 2. Reliance on information from others

 The director of the company can rely on the information provided by other stakeholders when performing his duty as a director.
 This can be information provided by an employee of the company who has relevant experience on the subject matters, or another director.
-He/she may also choose to rely on externally appointed experts or professionals.
+They may also choose to rely on externally appointed experts or professionals.
 Some companies also form a committee consisting of people with different backgrounds, to provide the director with insights when needed.

 3. Responsibility for the action of the delegate